Top 5 Hot (and Natural) Springs in Texas – Updated 2025

 The property has an outdoor hot springs pool, a public hot spring tub, and private hot spring baths/showers in the cabins.
 The source of the mineral hot springs here is about 112 degrees.
 The outdoor pool is kept at 85 to 95 degrees and the public tub is around 95 to 102 degrees, depending on the season.

 The accommodations here include 8 rustic cabins to choose from.
 And, every guest has access to a community kitchen with outdoor grills.
 You can also drink the mineral water here when you stay.
 Chinati is a pet-friendly destination.
 Getting to this remote resort requires a bit of an adventure, as the last 20 or so miles of the road is dirt, but it's well worth the drive!
+You can find detailed directions on getting to the Chinati Hot Springs via their website.

 More info: ChinatiHotSprings.net